evolutiatech/evolutiatech/README.md

 ---

 ### 1. Neural Network Principles and Applications
-Certainly!

 Here's an overview of Neural Network Principles and Applications:

 ---